Cornea Cross Linking

 Manrique Custom Vision Center

-Manrique Custom Vision is considered a leading McAllen, Texas and San Antonio, Tx lasik eye surgery practice, specializing in lasik vision correction, cataract surgery and Intacs Corneal Implants.
-Board-certified ophthalmologist Dr. Carlos Manrique de Lara is considered as a leading lasik eye surgeon, with offices in McAllen, Edinburg, Harlingen and San Antonio.
+Manrique Custom Vision is considered a leading McAllen, Laredo and San Antonio, Tx lasik eye surgery practice, specializing in lasik vision correction, cataract surgery and Intacs Corneal Implants.
+Board-certified ophthalmologist Dr. Carlos Manrique de Lara is considered as a leading lasik eye surgeon, with offices in McAllen, Laredo, Edinburg, Harlingen and San Antonio.